lucho1/AGPEngine/README.md

 Note: There are many commits from Lucho Suaya from March-April because we still didn't knew that it could be done in couples, then when we agreed to go together, that's why Joan made the biggest part of deferred rendering.

 # Graphics Features
-    - Materials Customization featuring Normal Mapping with Bumpiness value modification and Bump Mapping
+    - Materials Customization featuring Normal Mapping with Bumpiness value modification and Bump Mapping with Heightscale & Layers values modification
     - Bloom Effect
-    - Skybox
+    - Skybox (to change its textures, *sustitute* the images inside "Resources/Textures/Skybox" with others with the *same name* and restart the engine)
     - Deferred & Forward Rendering (chose between both)
     - GBuffer view of different textures (including Materials Smoothness Values)
     - Custom Lighting: Add and modify lights